Is Geothermal Expensive? – The Costs Of Geothermal Energy

 • Closed loop system: $25,000 and $30,000

 For the installation of a geothermal heating system, you also have to consider the renovations needed in your home to accommodate it.
-Such as, the ductwork in your home might require rerouting, repairing, or building brand new which could add on up to $5000 in costs.
+Such as the ductwork in your home might require rerouting, repairing, or building brand new which could add up to $5000 in costs.

 One of the best parts of the costs of geothermal systems is that once they’re installed, you start to see those benefits.
 Installing a geothermal system typically results in significant savings on heating fuel bills for homeowners, while moderately increasing their electrical bills.
 This trade-off leads to an overall reduction in monthly energy expenses.
+It is important to consider the cooling system cost as well, as it impacts the overall energy expenses and potential savings.
 The extent of the savings will depend on factors such as the type of fuel used by your previous furnace and your specific heating requirements.
 In many cases, these accumulated savings can amount to thousands of dollars over the lifespan of your geothermal system, making it a cost-effective and financially beneficial investment.

 What is the geothermal heating cost per month?

 The operational cost of a properly sized geothermal heating system typically ranges from $100 to $200 per month in electricity expenses.
+Compared to conventional cooling systems, geothermal systems are more energy-efficient and have lower operational costs.
 It’s important to note that during extreme temperatures when backup heaters are required to supplement the geothermal system, the average electric bill may increase.
 Additionally, in cases where geothermal lines freeze, there may be added costs associated with running backup heating systems.
 These backup heaters can be up to twice as expensive to operate compared to the geothermal system alone.
 It’s advisable to ensure proper system sizing and maintenance to maximize energy efficiency and minimize potential additional costs.

 How much does geothermal energy cost per year?

 Geothermal power plants, when running at 90% availability, spend around one to three cents per kilowatt-hour.
 Even newer power plants that charge a bit higher still only cost around $0.05 per kWh.
 Experts state that with a geothermal system, you can expect a 30% to 70% reduction in your annual utility bill for heating, and 20% to 50% for cooling.
 Moreover, a geothermal pump with a desuperheater system can reduce water heating costs by 50%.
+Ground source heat pumps are particularly cost-effective, offering significant benefits such as lower installation costs over time, increased efficiency, and sustainable heating and cooling solutions.
 Thus, while the per kWh cost might be slightly higher for geothermal energy, the overall savings in utility bills make it a more cost-effective choice in the long run.

 Related post: How Does Geothermal Energy Work?